 1. “No” to “Yes or No”

 Did you have a good day at school?
 Can you jump?
 Do you wish you had a pet dragon?
 For most kids, these questions will guarantee a “yep” or “nope” and that is it.
 Adding quantifiers and qualifiers can transform these same questions into descriptive discussions.
 Can you tell me about a time when you laughed today at school?
 How many times can you jump?
 If you had a pet dragon, what would you like to do with it?
 This second round of questions not only makes our kids feel like we are interested in hearing more details from them, but can also spark more creative responses.
 For inspiration on how to come up with 10 million very specific questions, just listen to what your kids ask you and volley back.ed responses.
 For inspiration on how to come up with 10 million very specific questions, just listen to what your kids ask you and volley back.

 2. Make Room for Extraordinary Answers

 I learned this tip in the art room, but it can certainly reach beyond discussions about art.
 If we ask questions that have a “correct” answer, many times kids will try to fit their responses into our finite expectations.
-Especially if they are exposed to a test-driven culture at school where they are trained to uncover predetermined answers on assessments.
+This pattern is often magnified if they are exposed to a test-driven culture at school where they are trained to uncover predetermined answers on assessments.
 For example, if a kid shares a drawing they made and I ask, “What is it?” they will try to come up with an object that it looks like, but it may have been a drawing about a feeling, free exploration of texture and color, or there may be a whole story that goes along with this creation in their mind.
-If I ask, “Can you tell me about your drawing?” or “I see some loopy lines here, how did you make them?” they have an opportunity to jump into a description of their process and what was going on in their imagination, sharing things beyond what we expected from this “sort of dog-looking” tangle of crayons.
+If I ask “Can you tell me about your drawing?” or “I see some loopy lines here, how did you make them?” they have an opportunity to jump into a description of their process and what was going on in their imagination, sharing things beyond what we expected from this “sort of dog-looking” tangle of crayon.

 3. Questions Aren’t Just About Talking